Homebrew/homebrew-cask/CONTRIBUTING.md

 Did it install?
 If something went wrong, `brew cask uninstall my-new-cask` and edit your Cask to fix it.

-If everything looks good, you'll also want to make sure your Cask passes audit with
+If everything looks good, you’ll also want to make sure your Cask passes audit with

 `brew cask audit my-new-cask --download`